aretsmarvin/FacebookApps/ReviewWidget/README.md

 # What is this?
-I've created this simple widget to show our Facebook reviews on a narrowcasting ([XIBO](https://xibo.org.uk/)
+I've created this simple widget to show our Facebook reviews on a narrowcasting ([XIBO](https://xibo.org.uk/)) screen.
+The widgets shows the reviews, next to the main content on the screen.

 # Demo
 ![Demo GIF](https://github.com/aretsmarvin/FacebookApps/raw/main/ReviewWidget/reviewwidgetdemo.gif)